Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 15/03/2020

-Honestly, it's cool.
-There's a nice depth in the image, the composition is clear, although I find it a pity that we are "enclosed" in the image (trees on the right and left and the branches that come back over the top and follow all around the format).
-I think you were trying to create a somewhat unsettling atmosphere, thatâs what I feel anyway when I look at your drawing.
-So, I suggest a small composition modification, especially regarding the trees, to enhance this aspect.
+Honestly, itâs great.
+Thereâs a nice depth to the image, and the composition is clear, although I think itâs a shame that we feel âtrappedâ within the image (trees on the right and left, and the branches coming down from above and following the entire perimeter of the frame).
+I think you were trying to create a slightly unsettling atmosphere, and thatâs certainly what I feel when I look at your drawing.
+So, I suggest a small modification to the composition, especially in terms of the trees, to emphasize this aspect.

-Iâll also mention that you can draw elements off-screen (I'm thinking of trees specifically).
-Here, it seems like thereâs just a row of trees neatly aligned as is sometimes the case on boulevards or avenues.
-Whereas the presence of the wolf, falcon, and other elements leads me to believe that itâs actually more like a forest.
+While Iâm at it, Iâd like to say that you can draw elements that are outside the frame (Iâm thinking of trees, specifically).
+Here, it feels like thereâs just a row of neatly aligned trees, as is sometimes the case on boulevards or avenues.
+However, the presence of the wolf, the falcon, and other elements leads me to believe that itâs actually more of a forest.

-If itâs a forest >> no symmetry, no geometry, it should be organic, it needs to be random.
+If itâs a forest, then there should be no symmetry, no geometry.
+It should be organic, and it should be random.

 Franchement c'est cool.
 Y a une belle profondeur dans l'image, la compo est claire, bien que je trouve dommage qu'on soit "enfermé" dans l'image (arbres à droite et à gauche et les branches qui reviennent au-dessus et suivent bien tout le tour du format).
 Je pense que tu cherchais à faire une ambiance un peu angoissante, c'est ce que je ressens en tout cas devant ton dessin.
 Du coup je te propose une petite modification de compo, en particulier au niveau des arbres, pour accentuer cet aspect-là .